chasmani/piecewise-regression/docs/README.rst

 |

 Easy-to-use piecewise regression (aka segmented regression) in Python.
 For fitting straight lines to data where there is one or more changes in gradient (known as breakpoints).
-Based on Muggeo "Estimating regression models with unknown break-points" (2003).
+Based on Muggeo's paper "Estimating regression models with unknown break-points" (2003).

 For example: